Start the horticultural season off right

 It’s important to carefully clean and inspect everything in your greenhouse before the new season begins.
 Most pests easily survive the winter on the ground, in weeds, folds in the plastic sheeting and at the base of posts.
 Bacteria and other pathogens can survive in crop residues (e.g. bacterial cancer can survive up to 24 months in organic matter).
 A good cleaning will reduce the risk of disease and pathogenic organisms during the season.

-- CLEAN THE GREENHOUSE — By removing weeds and plant matter in and around the greenhouse.
+- CLEAN your crop area — By removing weeds and plant matter in and around the greenhouse.

-- DISINFECT THE GREENHOUSE — By cleaning with soap, dormant oil or other suitable cleaning products.
+- DISINFECT your crop area — By cleaning with soap or other suitable cleaning products.
 A good cleaning will kill most pests in your work areas (e.g. potting table), on the ground and on or in your trays, bins and gardening tools.

-- IDENTIFY THE ENEMY — By planting pest indicator plants two weeks before your transplants are scheduled to arrive.
+- IDENTIFY Your pests and diseases — By planting pest indicator plants two weeks before your transplants are scheduled to arrive.

 Pest indicator plants